 Once you feel the need to get back and relax by the pool through the late afternoon, it's a comfortable drive along a stunning road through the mountains, which comes out almost directly at Benahavis.
 Your last night on the Costa del Sol ought to be celebrated with a couple of cocktails and a fabulous dinner in the calming sea breeze.

 Driving from Benahavis to Gibraltar is fairly straight-forward until you get to the narrow streets of La Linea de la Conceptión on the Spanish side of the border.
 Here, you will undoubtedly join a huge queue waiting to enter.
 Many people choose to park up and walk in, but with the main part of town fairly far down, we'd recommend waiting in the queue which moves along swiftly enough and driving through.
 Make sure that your passports allow you visa-free entry to Gibraltar as it is outside the Schengen zone.

 The final stint to Seville will take you just over an hour and you should comfortably arrive in time to unpack, find a place to park your car and scour the surroundings for a great restaurant.
-We would highly recommend finding Calle Mesón del Moro for some of the best restaurants in town although beware that some of these may be fully booked on Friday & Saturday nights.
+We would highly recommend finding Calle Mesón del Moro for some of the best restaurants in town, although beware that some of these may be fully booked on Friday and Saturday nights.

 Plaza de España